mbprothero/CS4560Walk/README.md

 #### Other Errors
 - [ ] Are all constant literals assigned a constant variable?
-- [ ] Are returned error codes/states checked and handled correctly?
+- [N] Are returned error codes/states checked and handled correctly?
 - [ ] Are all exceptions caught and handled correctly?
 - [ ] Are there no uses of using namespace std;